Treating Chronic Rhinitis

 Not sure how to handle your Chronic Rhinitis symptoms?

-If your symptoms just don’t respond to sprays, drops and pills, you now have another, better treatment available at Sleep and Sinus Centers of Georgia.
+If your symptoms just don’t respond to sprays, drops, and pills, you now have other better treatments available at Sleep and Sinus Centers of Georgia.

 We are proud to be one of the selected practices in the U.S. offering this new and innovative treatment option for Chronic Rhinitis.
 ClariFix® Cryotherapy can be done right in the office and gives you benefits no other treatment can provide.

 Effectiveness - ClariFix® Cryotherapy takes a different approach to treating Chronic Rhinitis.
-Cryotherapy goes to the root of the problem - the inflamed nasal tissue and the underlying nerves.
+Cryotherapy gets to the root of the problem - the inflamed nasal tissue and the underlying nerves.